cdandeniya/stock-trader/stock-trader/ENHANCEMENTS.md

 # Project Enhancements Summary

 ## Overview
-This document outlines all the enhancements made to the Stock Trading System to improve security, code quality, user experience, and maintainability.
+This document outlines all the enhancements made to NovaTrade to improve security, code quality, user experience, and maintainability.

 ## ✅ Completed Enhancements